Dem85/toojpeg/readme.md

 # A JPEG encoder in a single C++ file

+*This fork is for support RGB565 and less memory usage

-*This is a mirror of my library hosted at* https://create.stephan-brumme.com/toojpeg/
+*The original mirror of this library hosted at* https://create.stephan-brumme.com/toojpeg/

 TooJpeg is a compact baseline JPEG/JFIF writer, written in C++11 (but looks like C for the most part).
 Its interface has only one function: `writeJpeg()` - and that's it !